Physical Demands Analysis (PDA)

 What Does It Include?

-- An overall description of the job position (i.e. objectives/responsibilities, typical shift length/cycle, breaks etc.)
+- An overall description of the job position (i.e. objectives/responsibilities, typical shift length/cycle, essential and non-essential workers, breaks etc.)

 - A breakdown of each physical job task including manual handling and positional requirements